-The Marumali programs have been developed and are delivered by a survivor of removal policies.
+The Marumali Program has been developed and are delivered by a survivor of removal policies.
 The workshops are delivered in a variety of formats; each designed to meet the needs of different groups of participants.
 In addition to the standard program formats, the program can be tailored to meet the specific needs of a particular client group.

-Marumali Program for Aboriginal and Torres Strait Islander Service Providers (5 days
+Marumali Program For Aboriginal & Torres Strait Islander Service Providers

 Marumali Youth Program